danabo/blog/content/posts/Varational Solomonoff Induction.md

 For approximating the data posterior, we need fast approximate posteriors $q\_{\\t^\*}(h)$, and we need hypothesis data-conditionalization $p(y\\mid x, h)$ to be fast.

+## Generalization

+Speed is necessary but not sufficient for tractability.
+The approximations we find need to be good ones.
+Choosing an appropriate model $q$, which is a distribution over programs, is within the realm of program synthesis and machine learning.
+These days, program synthesis is done with neural language models on code tokens.

+Can neural networks approximate the true posterior $p(h \\mid x)$?
+This is a generalization problem.
+The optimized generative model on programs, $q\_{\\t^\*}(h)$, will have been trained on finitely many programs.
+Whether $q\_{\\t^\*}(h') \\approx p(h' \\mid x)$ for some program $h'$ unseen during training will depend entirely on the generalization properties of the particular program synthesizer that is used in $q\_\\t$.

+The difficulty of applying machine learning to program synthesis is dealing with reward sparsity and generalizing highly non-smooth functions.
+To maximize reward $R(h) = \\lg p(h,x\_{1:t})$, the model $q$ needs to upweight programs $h$ that jointly have a high prior $p(h)$ and high likelihood $p(x\_{1:t} \\mid h)$.
+If the prior $p(h)$ is simple, perhaps $q$ can learn that function.
+On the other hand, if this prior encodes information about how long $h$ runs for (as I discuss in the [#Prior](#prior) section), the prior is then not even computable.
+Same for $p(x\_{1:t} \\mid h)$.
+Without actually running $h$ on $x\_{1:t}$, determining the output will not be possible in general.
+For $q$ to predict these things based on $h$'s code but without running $h$ is in general impossible.
+The function $p(h \\mid x\_{1:t})$ (as a function of $h$) highly chaotic, and we cannot expect $q$ to generalize in any strong sense.
+Innovations in program synthesis are still needed to do even somewhat well.

+As a reinforcement learning problem, maximizing this reward suffers from sparsity issues.
+Most programs will be trivial, in the sense that they just output constant values, or nothing.
+I expect that Solomonoff induction doesn't start to become effective until you get to programs of moderate length that exhibit interesting behavior.
+In the context of this reinforcement learning problem, that means the policy $q$ needs to find moderately long programs with moderately high reward.
+When training first starts, it can take an excessive amount of episodes before any non-trivial reward is discovered.
+This can make reinforcement learning intractable.
+Innovations are needed here too.

 # Choices
+To summarize the requirements we found above:
 Is there a choice of $\\mc{H}$ and $p(x,h)$ s.t.
 - Prior $p(h)$ is fast to calculate and sample from.
 - Approximate hypothesis posterior $q\_{\\t^\*}(h)$ is fast to sample from.